zdravkov/kendo-docs/api/wrappers/jsp/map/layerdefaults-bing.md

 ### opacity `java.lang.String`

-The the opacity of all bing layers.
+The the opacity of all Bing (tm) tile layers.

 #### Example
     <kendo:map-layerDefaults-bing opacity="opacity">